 Need more pasta in your life?
 This lemon tuna pasta is easy, inexpensive and delicious!
 Simpler versions (great as a side dish too) are peas and pasta and this one pot summer veggie pasta is a mandatory one in our house.
-On the lighter side, this fresh cherry tomato pasta with ricotta is divine and this broccoli pasta is heartier than you’d ever expect from a plant-based meal!
+And try this cabbage pasta as soon as possible!!

 SUMMER SQUASH PASTA